ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 optimize_dump
-  Whether to skip locking the RACF database during the dump operation to optimize performance.
+  Whether to skip locking the RACF database during the dump state to optimize performance.

-  This option is only applicable when :emphasis:`operation=purge`.
+  This option is only applicable when :emphasis:`state=purge`.

   When set to :literal:`true`\ , the IRRDBU00 utility runs with the :literal:`NOLOCKINPUT` option.
 This improves system availability by allowing concurrent updates to the database.
 However, it may result in inconsistent data if changes occur during the process.